Dr Tom Jones

 Education and Experience

-As an undergraduate and postgraduate student Tom Jones worked at the University of Cambridge, completing a PhD on Alexander Pope and his relation to the literary critical and linguistic thought of the later seventeenth and eighteenth centuries.
-He has worked in St Andrews since 2001, teaching eighteenth-century poetry, fiction and philosophy, as well as literary theory and the theory of literary language across a broader historical range.
+Tom has worked in St Andrews since 2001, after completing a PhD on Alexander Pope, philosophy and literary criticism.
+He teaches eighteenth-century poetry, fiction and philosophy, as well as literary theory and the theory of literary language across a broader historical range.
 Tom is interested in ways of increasing participation in higher education, and is an active member of UCU.
 He is also General Editor for Reviews for Forum for Modern Language Studies.